jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.2 BlockMinimum

 Creates a block-minimum raster from an input LAS file.
-When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory..
+When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory.

 *Parameters*: